launchdarkly/go-server-sdk/README.md

 ## Supported Go versions

-This version of the LaunchDarkly SDK supports Go version 1.21 or higher.
+The SDK supports the 'latest' and 'penultimate' Go versions defined in [this file](./.github/variables/go-versions.env).

-The policy for this SDK follows that of the official Go [Release Policy](https://go.dev/doc/devel/release): each major Go release is supported until there are two newer major releases.
+LaunchDarkly intends to keep those versions up-to-date with the Go project's latest two releases, which represents a support period of roughly 1 year.
+This policy is intended to match Go's official [Release Policy](https://go.dev/doc/devel/release): each major Go release is supported until there are two newer major releases.

+Additionally, a 'minimum' version is tested in CI but not officially supported.
+This minimum version is found in [go.mod](./go.mod).
+This version may be [bumped](./CONTRIBUTING.md#bumping-the-minimum-go-version) from time to time as new Go features become available that are useful to the SDK.

 ## Getting started